sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-torch.md

 2. Mount the hardware:

-	- For RTK Torch: Attach the Torch to a 5/8" 11-TPI standard surveying pole or to a [monopole](https://www.amazon.com/AmazonBasics-WT1003-67-Inch-Monopod/dp/B00FAYL1YU) using the included [thread adapter](https://www.sparkfun.com/products/17546) (Figure 1).
+	- For RTK Torch: Attach the Torch to a 5/8" 11-TPI standard surveying pole or to a [monopole](https://www.sparkfun.com/telescopic-surveying-pole.html) using the included [thread adapter](https://www.sparkfun.com/products/17546) if needed (Figure 1).

 	<figure markdown>
 	![RTK devices attached to a monopole](./img/SparkFun Torch Attached to a Pole.png)